masterminds-kenya/social_network/checklist.md

   - [x] Useful network data
 - [x] Can add new Influencer Users (first must be added as Test Users)
 - [x] Graph showing all Insight data for a given user.
+  - [x] Decide to limit some of the data or put on multiple appropriate charts
+    - [x] Temporary limit to just impressions, reach, profile_views
 - [x] Data sent to graph template setup to allow a variety of different view options.
 - [x] Insight Graph with javascript buttons to toggle which data shows.
 - [x] User creation: Manage if influencer has many IG accounts.